//This is not very funny anymore when someone is trying to right click... //made by THA CRUSHER

 Intellitools is a great tool for teaching!
 Go to http://www.intellitools.com and download the 30-day trial.

-created for my students with low vision.
-All of the "Big Apple Braille" series I created to make reviewing
+for my students with low vision.
+All of the "Big Apple Braille" series I created to make reviewing braille

-braille lessons fun for one of my high school girls with Stargardt's who may need braille as a back-up.
+lessons fun for one of my high school girls with Stargardt's who may need braille as a back-up.
+There are

-There are also lessons on Famous African Americans for February and Famous People with Visual
+also lessons on Famous African Americans for February and Famous People with Visual Impairments for

-Impairments for March.
+March.
 Simply go to "activity search or look for my screen name there: "MsKathy0724."
-I
+I hope you like

 PRESCHOOL O&M